Originate/exosphere/tutorial/part_2/part_2b/11_generic_services.md

 * We might want to use more search capabilities than our database provides (fuzzy search, finding synonyms, etc).

-* Exosphere already has an off-the-shelf fulltext-search service.
+* The Exosphere runtime provides an off-the-shelf fulltext-search service.
   It took a while to build, secure, and scale it.
   We don't want to re-do all this work in each of our services that needs search.